boldt/opm/README.md

 ```

 If you don't have git, just [click here](https://github.com/boldt/opm/archive/master.zip)
-to get a of the OPM zip.
+to get zip.
 Afterwards, you can install git easily with OPM.

 ## Use OPM and packages